fsharp/fslang-design/RFCs/FS-1087-resumable-code.md

 `task { ... }` and other computation expressions need low-allocation implementations.
 Some other examples are asynchronous sequences, faster list/array comprehensions and faster `option` and `result` computation expressions.

+There are enough variations on such computation expressions that it is better to provide a general mechanism in F# that allows the efficient compilation of a large range of such constructs rather than baking each into the F# compiler.

 # Design Philosophy and Principles

 The design philosophy is as follows: